czrpb/chatter/design.md

    1. Loading State

-      - Add a loading state indicator to provide visual feedback during API requests.
       - Disable user input and generate button during loading to prevent multiple requests.
+      - Change the "Clear Chat" button to "Chat In Progress" with bouncing text during loading.

    1. Input Validation